skycrapers/TecoGAN-PyTorch/README.md

 </p>

 ### Updates
-- Support Multi-GPU training & testing.
+- Upgraded codebase, now support Multi-GPUs training & testing.

 ### Features
 - **Better Performance**: This repo provides model with smaller size yet better performance than the official repo.
-See our [Benchmark](https://github.com/skycrapers/TecoGAN-PyTorch#benchmark) on Vid4 and ToS3 datasets.
+See our [Benchmark](https://github.com/skycrapers/TecoGAN-PyTorch#benchmark).
 - **Multiple Degradations**: This repo supports two types of degradation, i.e., BI & BD.
 Please refer to [this wiki]() for more details about degradation types.
 - **Unified Framework**: This repo provides a unified framework for distortion-based and perception-based VSR methods.

 ### Contents
 1. [Dependencies](#dependencies)